gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-smallest-programs.md

 {{{example url="../webgl-simple-scissor.html"}}}

-Not saying that particlar one is all that useful but still it's good to know.
+Not saying that particular one is all that useful but still it's good to know.

 ## Using one large `gl.POINTS`